 Herbal Medicine

-Modern medicine has tried to ridicule it, but the real truth is that herbal medicine has always been around.
+Modern medicine has tried to ridicule it, but the truth is that herbal medicine has always been around.
 The natural cycle has only been altered because of modern man.

 Aloe Vera